Skip to main content

 Token Optimization

-• Prefer MARKDOWN format — more structured and easier for LLMs to parse
+• Prefer MARKDOWN format on summaries and documents — more structured and easier for LLMs to parse.

 Error Handling

-• 401 and 403 responses include action_url and docs_url fields — surface these to users for self-service resolution
+• 401 and 403 responses include action_url and docs_url fields — surface these to you for self-service resolution

 • 429 responses include a Retry-After header — respect it before retrying